Fei Tang Precht

 Fei Tang Precht is an architect who co-founded Studio Precht alongside her husband Chris Precht.

 Early life and education

-Fei Tang Precht was born in China and her grandpa was a bamboo craftsman.
+Fei Tang Precht was born in China and her grandfather was a bamboo craftsman.

-She completed her Master’s degree from the University of Applied Arts Vienna.
+She completed her master's degree from the University of Applied Arts Vienna.

 Career

 In 2013, Fei Precht established Penda, a firm located in Beijing, China alongside her partner Chris Precht and Dayong Sun.
-After 4 years at Penda, Fei and Chris decided to relocate and downsize with a new practice, Studio Precht in 2017.
+After four years at Penda, Fei and Chris decided to relocate and downsize with a new practice, Studio Precht in 2017.
 Studio Precht is located in the Austrian Alps and is a small firm with only 6 people.
 The firm is known for pioneering new construction techniques using vernacular materials and its dramatic use of wood for sustainable projects that connect people back to nature.

 Projects

 Bert - A tiny home tree house for Baumbaum.
 This concept was created by Fei Precht and her husband, Chris Precht.
 The concept consists of a playful take on modular, eco-treehouses of truncated timber.
 Bert's design revolves around a circular base, featuring modular cells shaped like tubes.
 These cells house various amenities such as kitchens, living spaces, bedrooms, and bathrooms, which can be stacked around and above it, resembling the branching limbs of a tree extending from its trunk.
 It is designed in a modular system, allowing for clients to customize the spaces to their needs.